Buying a home

 - checking the legal ownership of the property and preparing a deed confirming the buyer’s ownership.
 A deed is a document which proves who owns the property.
 If you are buying with someone else both your names will have to be on the deeds

-- checking the property certificate to find out if the local authority are planning any repairs or developments affecting the property
+- checking the property certificate to find out if the local council are planning any repairs or developments affecting the property

-- checking that alterations to the property have had planning permission from the local authority and completion certificates have been issued if required
+- checking that alterations to the property have had planning permission from the local council and completion certificates have been issued if required

 - checking the search of the official records carried out by the seller’s solicitor to see if there are any problems with the seller’s right to sell the property